iszczesniak/cpp/variadic/index.md

 ## Binary version

 The binary versions require an initializing expression `A` that is the second argument.
-A compiler differentiates the two arguments by the parameter pack.
+A compiler differentiates arguments `A` and `E` by the parameter pack.
 There are two versions:

 * the left version: `(A op ... op E)` expanded to ((A op E<sub>1</sub>) op ...)